Eadrom/arch_mate/README.md

 # arch_mate
-PKGBUILD's for MATE in Arch Linux's [community] repo
+PKGBUILD's for MATE in Arch Linux's

+This is currently updated with a cron job (with the script ./update.sh)

+Features:

 * Updated to latest stable upstream:  1.15.x
 * GTK3 PKGBUILD only